Discrete Logarithm

 Pollard’s Rho Algorithm

-Probabilistic algorithm based on the birthday paradox,
+Is based on the birthday paradox, which asserts that

-which asserts that to have a probability p
+to achieve a probability p

 Pseudo-randomly generate group elements of the form gⁱ·yʲ